15+ Practical ways to improve work performance

 - Embrace challenges and see them as an opportunity to grow,

-- Don’t let obstacles stop you from achieving your goal,
+- Don’t let obstacles stop you from achieving goals,

 - See effort as a path to mastery,